 To reach Himeji Castle, you can take advantage of the extensive Japan Rail network (and use your Japan Rail Pass).
 From Osaka or Kyoto, simply board a JR Shinkansen (bullet train) bound for Himeji Station.

-The Hiroshima Peace Memorial stands as a poignant reminder of the tragic events that unfolded on August 6, 1945, when the first atomic bomb was dropped on the city of Hiroshima.
-The skeletal remains of the former Hiroshima Prefectural Industrial Promotion Hall is now a symbol of peace and humanity's hope for a world free from nuclear weapons.
+The Hiroshima Peace Memorial (Atomic Bomb Dome) is the skeleton of the former Promotion Hall which remained standing despite the devastation caused by the first atomic bomb.
+The Hiroshima Peace Memorial was purposely left as is, to act as a reminder of the tragic events that unfolded on August 6, 1945.
+The building is a symbol of peace and humanity's hope for a world free from nuclear weapons.

 The Hiroshima Peace Memorial was designated a UNESCO World Heritage Site in 1996.
 Surrounding the Atomic Bomb Dome is the Hiroshima Peace Memorial Park, home to several monuments and memorials, including the Children's Peace Monument, the Peace Flame, and the Hiroshima Peace Memorial Museum.